gek169/Simple_ISA/README.md

 	VAR#- define a macro with syntax VAR#name#definition.
 The macro must be the only thing on the line.
 	!- string literal line.
 Must start at the beginning of a line with no preceding whitespace.
 		Macros are not expanded.
-	ASM_data_include- include a file as raw bytes in the output.
+	$- expands to the current position of the line counter as an unsigned short, but split into two bytes. if the line counter is at 0xe9f2 then $ will evaluate to '233,242' ASM_data_include- include a file as raw bytes in the output.
 Macros are not expanded. bytes- include arbitrary bytes in the output file, 8 bit unsigned integers. shorts- include arbitrary pairs of bytes in the output file, 16 bit unsigned integers.